What is SAP Analytics Cloud?

 Perhaps Analytics Cloud could be used by remote users to enter a high level forecast or capture statistical information.
 What about capturing sales forecasts from the sales team out in the field?
 Another option could allow finance end-users to be able to easily load their own data and develop analyses on the fly, without the assistance of IT.
 These possibilities are certainly realistic, whether using Analytics Cloud as a standalone application or in tandem with core toolsets such as BPC or BOBJ BI applications.

 Need More Information?

 I hope you found this initial overview helpful, and in future posts I hope to compare and contrast this tool with BPC, as well as dive deeper in to specific areas of Analytics Cloud, including the Digital Boardroom, building stories, loading data and many other features of Analytics Cloud.
-For more information on Analytics Cloud, watch our on-demand recording on the tool, or sign up for one of our free finance workshops coming to a city near you.
-Click here to learn more or register.
+For more information on Analytics Cloud, watch our on-demand recording on the tool, or register for our upcoming webinar featuring SAP Analytics Cloud.